Early Years Parenting Pointers

 Introducing Solid Foods at 6 Months

-It is such an exciting time to start feeding your baby solid food, but it can also be a very frustrating and stressful time for parents to navigate.
+Transitioning your baby to solid food is such an exciting time but it can also be a very frustrating and stressful for parents.
 Sometimes, your baby refuses to eat certain foods or meals that you have worked so hard to prepare for them.
 Parents may worry about whether their baby is getting sufficient nutrition in order to meet all of their developmental milestones.
 As a parent, you always want the best for your baby.
 Read Rachel's tips here.

 The Power of Reading Out Loud to Your Child